 If you are considering a government home financing to buy a house, use this guide on the various options to help you make a decision about which loan to use.

 The Major Types of Government-Backed Home Loans Ensuring Affordable Housing

 Learn about the new credit score requirements for FHA, USDA and VA home loans for this year.
 There are three basic types of home loans that are guaranteed by the federal government:

-The Federal Housing Administration insures FHA mortgages under the most popular government home financing in America.
+The Federal Housing Administration insures FHA loans under the most popular government home financing in America.
 According to some estimates, 40% of home loans in the US are FHA-insured loans.
-This government loan program is guaranteed by the Federal Housing Administration.
+This FHA loan program is guaranteed by the Federal Housing Administration.
 Lenders who are approved to provide FHA insured mortgages have the ability to give credit to people who may not otherwise qualify for a home loan.
 Some of the major benefits of this government home loan program include:

 - Low down payment of 3.5% in many cases.

-- 500 minimum credit score for fha loans with 10% down payment
+- 500 minimum credit score for FHA loans with 10% down payment

 - 580 minimum credit score for home loans with 3.5% down payment

 - Loan is assumable, meaning that a buyer can take over the FHA lien at sale, if they qualify